 Corey: Oh, yeah, the outreach from the Lambda team was great.
 First, they’re like, “We want to talk to the person that did this.”
 And followed immediately by, “We never want to see that person again.
 We'd like to salt the earth now that we've seen the code.”
 I'm exaggerating only slightly, but it was definitely a stop-and-take-stock moment of how to approach those things.

-And you've got a bunch of other stuff too.
-You were instrumental in the first version of implementing the stop.lying.cloud status page cleanup project.
-You took a Chrome extension and then wound up porting that into La[email protected], and it wound up working dynamically on the fly.
+status page cleanup project.
+You took a Chrome extension and then wound up porting that into Lambda@Edge, and it wound up working dynamically on the fly.

 Corey: Yeah, it was fun.
 But back to the whole DuckTools part of the story.
 The thing that I find so interesting is that I still maintain that there is a use case for every tool that you've built and every tool that we were planning on building.
 The problem that you alluded to and I want to dive into more, is that when we talked to a bunch of customers and prospective customers, the things that they wanted were not the things that we were building, and I'm never a big fan of having to educate your market and then trying to sell them something.